The NSA/CISA guidelines summarized, with Elastisys hands-on advice and real-world recommendations.

 The 2022 NSA/CISA Kubernetes Hardening Guide Summarized

-The technical report “Kubernetes Hardening Guide” (direct PDF link) originally published on August 3, 2021 and then updated on March 15, 2022 by the NSA and CISA is here to help!
+The technical report “Kubernetes Hardening Guide” (direct PDF link) originally published on August 3, 2021 and then updated repeatedly during 2022 by the NSA and CISA is here to help!
 It is a very nice document for organizations that rely on Kubernetes as a container platform.
 It provides both detailed information and hands-on examples of how to secure the platform.
 But, the problem I see with it is that the gap between the executive summary and the highly detailed dense information in the 66 pages is significant.

 To address this, I will here (a) summarize the tech report’s main takeaway messages, and (b) provide additional insights, based on my personal experience in cloud security.
 I’ve been working in cloud computing since 2008 in both industry and academia, and have seen the entire evolution of this field.
 It is my intention that this article is an informative read for decision makers, and that it provides actionable recommendations to be implemented by a team of experts.